Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Replicated reduced density matrix and the imaginary-time correlations

 \subsection{Fitting of the BW energy scale}

 We have established the methodology for simulating both the LBW-EH and the exact-EH using QMC methods, along with techniques for measuring physical observables.
-However, though the functional form of the LBW-EH is explicitly known, it contains an unknown parameter $\epsilon_{EH}$ that needs to be determined.
-In this section, we introduce a method to fit this parameter by further comparing imaginary-time correlations between the LBW-EH and the exact-EH.
+However, although the ansatz of the LBW-EH is given, it contains an unknown parameter $\epsilon_{EH}$ that needs to be determined.
+In this section, we introduce a method to fit this parameter by comparing imaginary-time correlations between the LBW-EH and the exact-EH.

 Before discussing the EH, we first consider a general Gibbs state $\rho\propto e^{-\beta H}$ for some Hamiltonian $H$.
-The imaginary-time correlation function for physical observable $O$ is defined as
+For the two-dimensional cylinder geometry, we measure the imaginary-time correlation function on a boundary-adjacent line inside subsystem $A$.
+Writing lattice sites as $\mathbf{i}=(i_x,i_y)$ and $\mathbf{j}=(j_x,j_y)$, we fix $\mathbf{i}=(1,1)$ and choose $\mathbf{j}=(1,j_y)$ with $j_y=1,2,\dots,L$.
+We then define the momentum-resolved imaginary-time correlation function along the periodic boundary direction as